choncou/entersekt-challenge/README.md

 #### Task 4
 N/A
+Cypress currently does not support a way of determining coverage on end-to-end tests.

 #### Task 5
 - The vulnerability was in displaying unescaped value for each `todo` item
-- Cypress currently doesn't support working with alerts, so this test was not completed but the concept is show.
+- Cypress currently doesn't support working with alerts, so this test was not completed but the concept is shown.
 The site no longer has the vulnerability.